rg-3/screenshot.js/README.md

   a key stroke
   (`Ctrl + Shift + V` on PCs and  `Command + Shift + V` on Macs).

-* Stores and previews the last 8 screenshots in temporary browser memory
+* Stores and previews the last 4 screenshots in temporary browser memory
-  (With the option to save them to disk, copy them to the clipboard and delete them from memory).
+  (With the option to open them in a new tab, save them to disk, copy them to the clipboard and delete them from memory).

 * Allows a user to select the number of screenshots stored in temporary browser memory.
-  (The default is 8).
+  (The default is 4).

 * Allows a user to select between capturing videos at their natural size or at their visible size.